| Title: | Linear Regressions with a Latent Outcome Variable |

 vignette notation (“a”, “d”, and “g”) if they prefer.

-) are not used in the likelihood function.
+Items that are missing (NA) are not used in the likelihood function.

 Users wishing to apply a special behavior for a subset of items can use